sirzur/DJA0230TLS/ROOT.md

     The faults subsection would have a couple of faults related to the *kick fix*.
 Each time the curl command is run, a fault appears, which does not seem to interfere with the rooting process.

 **17 -** Connect to the LAN port of the device and confirm root access, via putty, Winscp or some other means.
+Username and password is both root.
 If using the same Ubuntu PC, the static IP4 address will have to be changed back to a dynamic address.

 **18 -** Post root, the whirlpool knowledge base should provide a springboard for other commands and steps